hopsoft/turbo_boost-commands/README.md

 ### Page State

 Page State is managed by the client and used to remember element attribute values between server renders.
-It’s best used to track transient user interactions, like which elements are open or closed, visible, or their positions.
+It’s best for tracking transient user interactions, like which elements are visible, open/closed, their position, etc.

 This enhances the user experience by maintaining the state of UI elements between renders.
-When invoking commands, the client sends the page state to the server, allowing it to preserve element attributes during rendering.
+When invoking commands, the client sends the page state to the server, allowing it to preserve element attributes when rendering.
 _The client also checks and restores page state whenever the DOM changes if needed._

-You can opt-in to remember transient page state with Rails tag helpers with the `turbo_boost[:remember]` option.
+You can opt-in to remember page state with Rails tag helpers via the `turbo_boost[:remember]` option.

 ```erb
 <%= tag.details id: "page-state-example", open: "open", turbo_boost: { remember: [:open] } do %>